freeCodeCamp/freeCodeCamp/guide/english/bash/bash-ls/index.md

 * `-G`, enable colorized output.
 * `-s`, List File Size.
 * `-R`, displays the contents of the directory, and its subdirectories.
+* `-h`, When combined with '-l', long format, show files sizes with suffixes, making sizes more easily read and savign space
 ### Example:

 List files in `freeCodeCamp/guide/`